 Starting in October every year, the lake has a designated swimming area that is patrolled by lifeguards.
 If you don’t want to get wet, that’s ok.
 You can rent boats, kayaks, stand-up paddleboards, swan pedalboats, and more.

-If you’re looking to blend in with the locals, go to the Bankwest Stadium on game night.
+If you’re looking to blend in with the locals, go to the CommBank Stadium on game night.
 You and about 30,000 other fans will be cheering in a stadium that brings the action to you.
-With the steepest grandstands in Australia, Bankwest Stadium offers a unique experience no matter how many games you’ve seen before.
+With the steepest grandstands in Australia, CommBank Stadium offers a unique experience no matter how many games you’ve seen before.